danjohnson3141/Jekyll-Test/Parameters.md

 * :group_members_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'group_members' table.
 * :group_requests_id - Integer, passed in the URL.
 Is derived from the 'id' field on the 'group_requests' table.
 * :page - Text, passed in through the URL.
 Is derived from the 'name' field in the 'app_label_pages' table.
+* :post_comments_id - Integer, passed in the URL.
+Is derived from the 'id' field on the 'post_comments' table.
 * :post_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'posts' table.
 * :user_connection_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'user_connection' table.
 * :user_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'users' table.